adamsinnett/lein-gh-pages/README.md

 # lein-gh-pages

-A Leiningen plugin to do many wonderful things.
+A Leiningen plugin to generate and publish github project pages

 ## Usage

-FIXME: Use this for user-level plugins:

 Put `[lein-gh-pages "0.1.0-SNAPSHOT"]` into the `:plugins` vector of your `:user` profile, or if you are on Leiningen 1.x do `lein plugin install